noyoo/noyoo/README.md

 -->

   <h3>Who are you?</h3>
-  <p>I am a Mechatronic Engineer, currently enrolled in a masters course at AGH UST in Kraków, Poland.
+  <p>I am a mechatronic engineer, currently enrolled in a masters course at AGH UST in Kraków, Poland.
 I am looking for every opportunity to learn, improve, and broaden my horizons</p>

   <h3>What are you doing?</h3>
   <p>That's a good question!
 As an active member of AGH Racing - a Formula Student team, I spend most of my time on developing a 4x4 electric race car.
 In my spare time, I also create widgets for Twitch streamers, and work on some personal projects.
 Those include: